ck06/currency-converter/README.md

 ### `app:user:create`
 This command lets you create a new user with a username:password combo.
 It takes no arguments, and instead guides you through the process with several questions.

+---
+### `app:user:whitelist`
+This command lets you add and remove IP addresses (and ranges) to a user.
+It takes no arguments, and instead guides you through the process with several questions.
+While there is no limit to how many addresses can be on a user, there is a limit of adding ~250 at a time.
+This is because the command makes use of recursion to keep asking the same questions, and eventually you'll hit a cap.